DR-Venus: Towards Frontier Edge-Scale Deep Research Agents with Only 10K Open Data

 Data Filtering and Construction: The SFT data is built from 10,001 raw REDSearcher trajectories through a four-step pipeline:

-browse).
-This left 10,000 valid trajectories. - Correctness Filtering: Retain only trajectories with correct final answers, judged by Qwen3-235B-A22B-Instruct-2507.
-This left 9,365 trajectories (93.65%).
+- Correctness Filtering: Retain only trajectories with correct final answers, judged by Qwen3-235B-A22B-Instruct-2507 (93.65% retention).

-where denotes the agent-generated token positions.
+where denotes agent-generated token positions.

 Turn-Level Reward Design:

-The IG reward for turn is then:
+The IG reward for turn is:

 Empirical Validation / Results